TeamWiseFlow/wiseflow/README.md

    - GET_INFO_MODEL # Model for information extraction and tagging tasks, default is gpt-3.5-turbo
    - REWRITE_MODEL # Model for near-duplicate information merging and rewriting tasks, default is gpt-3.5-turbo
    - HTML_PARSE_MODEL # Web page parsing model (smartly enabled when GNE algorithm performs poorly), default is gpt-3.5-turbo
-   - PROJECT_DIR # Location for storing cache and log files, relative to the code repository; default is the code repository itself if not specified
+   - PROJECT_DIR # Location for storing data, cache and log files, relative to the code repository; default is the code repository itself if not specified
-   - PB_API_AUTH='email|password' # Admin email and password for the pb database (use a valid email for the first use, it can be a fictitious one but must be an email)
+   - PB_API_AUTH='email|password' # Admin email and password for the pb database (**it can be a fictitious one but must be an email**)
    - PB_API_BASE  # Not required for normal use, only needed if not using the default local PocketBase interface (port 8090)